openshift/file-integrity-operator/README.md

 * Removing the config section from the FileIntegrity resource when active reverts the running config to the default and re-initializes the database.
 * In the case of where small modifications are needed (such as excluding a file or directory), it's recommended to copy the [default config](https://github.com/openshift/file-integrity-operator/blob/master/pkg/controller/fileintegrity/config_defaults.go#L16) to a new configMap and add to it as needed.
 * Some AIDE configuration options may not be supported by the AIDE container.
 For example, the `mhash` digest types are not supported.
 For digest selection, it is recommended to use the default config's [CONTENT_EX group](https://github.com/openshift/file-integrity-operator/blob/master/pkg/controller/fileintegrity/config_defaults.go#L25).
+* Manually re-initializing the AIDE database can be done by adding the annotation key `file-integrity.openshift.io/re-init` to the fileIntegrity object.